tarantool/tarantool/changelogs/unreleased/gh-7458-fix-lj-stack-command-on-Python2.md

 ## bugfix/luajit

-Fix Lua stack dump command (`lj-stack`), since unpacking arguments within the list initialization is not supported in Python 2 (gh-7458).
+* Fixed the Lua stack dump command (`lj-stack`) to support Python 2: unpacking arguments within the list initialization is not supported in it (gh-7458).